 Philip Tymen deJong was appointed chief operating officer in July 2015.
 Mr. deJong has comprehensive leadership responsibility for areas including manufacturing, EPC, quality and reliability, supply chain, and product management.
 Mr. deJong joined First Solar in January 2010 as vice president, plant management and served in several senior vice president roles in manufacturing and operations prior to being appointed senior vice president, manufacturing and EPC in January 2015.
 Prior to joining First Solar, Mr. deJong was vice president of assembly/test manufacturing for Numonyx Corporation.
 Prior to that, he worked for 25 years at Intel Corporation, holding various positions in engineering, manufacturing, wafer fabrication management, and assembly/test manufacturing.
 Mr. deJong holds a Bachelor of Science degree in industrial engineering/mechanical engineering from Oregon State University and has completed advanced study at the University of New Mexico Anderson School of Management.

-Raffi Garabedian has been the chief technology officer of First Solar, Inc. since May 2012 and manages the company’s technology, photovoltaic module, and power plant system products and roadmaps.
+Raffi Garabedian was named co-chief technology officer in July 2020 and is focused on advanced research and development, and strategic product initiatives.
+He was previously the chief technology officer since May 2012.
 Mr. Garabedian joined First Solar in June 2008 as director of disruptive technologies.
 Prior to First Solar, Mr. Garabedian spent over 15 years in the MEMS (micro-electro-mechanical systems) industry, developing new products ranging from automotive engine control sensors to fiberoptic telecommunications switching systems.
 He was the founding CEO of Touchdown Technologies, Inc., which was acquired by Verigy, as well as Micromachines Inc., which was acquired by Kavlico.
 Mr. Garabedian is named on approximately 28 issued U.S. patents.
 Mr. Garabedian earned a Bachelor of Science degree in electrical engineering from Rensselaer Polytechnic Institute and a Master of Science degree in electrical engineering with a focus on semiconductor and microsystems technology from the University of California Davis.

 Michael J. AhearnChairman of the Board - Director since 2000 | Chairman of the Board